kevin-tournie/projectBigData/README.md

 **3) server:** Backend <br />

 ## Name

-Project Big Data
+Project Big Data : Big Neural Quiz

 ## Description

-This project aims to create a website to have a game to test your general knowledge using the microphone to answer.
-To do this we mainly used ReactJS, TensorFlow.
-To get the questions we used Trivia database API.
-We used some ML in order to recognise the answers of the player.
+This project aims to create a website to have a game to test your general knowledge.
+Using the microphone to answer the questions, the player will be able to play alone or with friends.

+## Architecture

+Frontend: ReactJS <br />
+Backend: FastAPI <br />
+Models: Tensorflow, Keras <br />
+Database: Supabase <br />
+Deployment: Heroku, Vercel <br />
+Questions: Open Trivia Database <br />

 ## Data Collection

+The data used for training the models is the mozilla common voice dataset. <br />

+## Data Preprocessing

+The data is preprocessed in the following way: <br />

+- The audio files are converted to wav format, then resampled to 16kHz and mono. <br />
+- The audio files are then tranformed into spectrograms. <br />

 ## Speech Recognition Models

 ## Quiz Game Application

 ![alt text](https://github.com/kevin-tournie/projectBigData/blob/main/quiz_application_image.png)
+>>>>>>> 78b845f (readme)

 ## Deployment

 ## Conclusion

 # Final results
 Yes-No: ~90% Accuracy
 1 - 2 - 3 - 4: ~75% Accuracy
 ## Areas for improvement

 - Lightening the docker image
 - Increasing the size of the dataset